WHOIS Domain Lookup for Agencies: Complete Guide

 What is a WHOIS domain lookup and how does it work?

-How does WHOIS domain Lookup work?
+How does WHOIS domain lookup work?

 Also read: How to Secure a Websit: What is SSL & HTTPS?